 Home›Learn›Timeline: 30 Years of Battlefield Preservation

-A brief timeline highlights of the Civil War Trust’s greatest efforts
+A brief timeline highlights of the American Battlefield Trust’s greatest efforts

 APCWS founders Will Greene, Bob Krick, Gary Gallagher and Denis Frye on the Antietam Battlefield in June 1988.

 June 1988:Volume 1, Issue 1 of Hallowed Ground newsletter.

 October 1988: First victory!
 The Coaling at Port Republic donated to APCWS.

 October 1988: Manassas Stuart’s Hill controversy resolved in Congress.

 March 1989: APCWS gets its first employee, executive director A. Wilson Greene.